 \paragraph{Implicit time integration} We model cloth as a nodal system with $m$ 3D nodes.
 Let $\x(t)$ and $\vel(t)$ be two vector functions from $\R^+$ to $\R^{3m}$ indicating the positions and velocities of all nodes at time $t$.
 We consider the standard implicit time-stepping scheme discretizing $\x(t)$ and $\vel(t)$ as follows:

-where $h$ is the time step, $\M$ a positive diagonal mass matrix of size $3m\times 3m$, and $\fin$ and $\fex$ the internal and external forces at each node stacked as two $3m$-dimensional vectors, respectively.
+where $h$ is the time step size, $\M$ a positive diagonal mass matrix of size $3m\times 3m$, and $\fin$ and $\fex$ the internal and external forces at each node stacked as two $3m$-dimensional vectors, respectively.
+Note that we assume for now $\fin$ and $\fex$ do not contain contact forces, which will be discussed separately in Sec.~\ref{sec:background:contact}.
 We use the cloth material model described in~\citet{Bouaziz14_PD} to define $\fin$.
 The implicit time-stepping scheme connects the state of the nodal system $(\x_n, \vel_n)$ at time $t_n$ to $(\x_{n+1}, \vel_{n+1})$ at new time $t_{n+1}=t_n+h$.

-\paragraph{Optimization view} As discussed by~\citet{Martin11_ElasticMaterial}, implicit time-stepping scheme can be rephrased as finding a saddle point of the following energy minimization problem:
+\paragraph{Optimization view} As discussed by~\citet{Martin11_ElasticMaterial}, the implicit time-stepping scheme can be rephrased as finding a saddle point of the following energy minimization problem:

-where $\y = \x_{n}+h \vel_n + h^2 \M^{-1} \fex$ is a constant vector that can be precomputed at the beginning of the current timestep.
+where $\y = \x_{n}+h \vel_n + h^2 \M^{-1} \fex$ is a constant vector that can be precomputed at the beginning of the current time step.
 The potential energy $W$ defines the internal force $\fin$ by its spatial gradients: $\fin = -\nabla W(\x_{n+1})$.
 It is easy to verify that setting the gradient of the objective function to zero leads to a system of equations identical to Eqns. (\ref{eqn:implicit_x}) and (\ref{eqn:implicit_v}).

 \paragraph{Local and global solvers in PD} The key assumptions in PD is that the internal energy $W$ can be written as a sum of quadratic forms~\cite{Bouaziz14_PD,Liu17_Quasi}: